ypapax/recent-frequent-bookmarks/README.md

 1. **Click the extension icon** in your Chrome toolbar to open the popup

-2. **Browse your bookmarks** sorted by recently used:
+2. **Browse items** sorted by smart scoring:
-   - Bookmarks you've clicked through the extension appear first
-   - Bookmarks you've visited (from browser history) appear next
-   - Newly created bookmarks appear after that
+   - Items are ranked by visit frequency + recency
+   - Bookmarked items get a bonus boost
+   - Use filter checkboxes to show/hide bookmarks, history, frequent, or recent items

-3. **Search bookmarks** using the search box at the top
+3. **Search** using the search box at the top

-4. **Click a bookmark** to open it in a new tab
+4. **Click an item** to open it in a new tab

-5. **Click a folder** to open Chrome's bookmark manager at that folder

-6. **Clear history** using the "Clear History" button to reset usage tracking (note: browser history data will still be used)
+5. **Hide items** by hovering and clicking the ✕ button

+6. **Reset settings** to restore all hidden items

 ## How It Works

-The extension uses three sources of data to determine bookmark usage:
+The extension uses browser history data to rank items:

-1. **Extension Tracking**: Tracks when you open bookmarks through the extension popup
-2. **Browser History**: Checks Chrome's history to see when you last visited each bookmarked URL
-3. **Creation Date**: Uses the bookmark's creation timestamp as a fallback

-This multi-layered approach ensures that even if you haven't used the extension much, your bookmarks are still sorted meaningfully based on your actual browsing behavior.
+1. **Browser History**: Reads visit counts and last visit times from Chrome's history
+2. **Bookmarks**: Identifies which URLs are bookmarked for the bonus scoring
+3. **Smart Scoring**: Combines frequency + recency + bookmark bonus

+All data comes from your existing browser history - no additional tracking needed!

 ## Privacy

-All usage tracking data is stored locally in Chrome's storage.
+No tracking!
+The extension only reads existing browser data locally:
+- Your bookmarks
+- Your browser history
+- Hidden items (stored locally)

 No data is sent to external servers.
-The extension only reads:
-- Your bookmarks
-- Browser history for bookmarked URLs only
-- Local usage tracking data

 ## Files Structure

 ```
 recently_used_bookmark/
 ├── manifest.json       # Extension configuration
-├── background.js       # Background script for tracking usage
 ├── popup.html         # Extension popup interface
 ├── popup.css          # Popup styling
 ├── popup.js           # Popup logic and display
 └── README.md          # This file
 ```

-## Icons
+## Notes

-Note: This extension currently references icon files (icon16.png, icon48.png, icon128.png) that need to be created.
-You can:
-- Create simple bookmark icons using any image editor
-- Use free icon resources
-- Or temporarily comment out the icon references in manifest.json
+- The extension uses your existing browser history - no additional tracking
+- Hidden items are stored in local Chrome storage
+- Folders are always sorted to the bottom of the list

 ## Browser Compatibility